Granta: Granta Best of Young British Novelists

 In 1983, Granta (issue #7) published a list of 20 young British novelists as names to watch out for in the future.
 Since then, the magazine has repeated its recognition of emerging writers in 1993 (issue #43), 2003 (issue #81) and 2013 (issue #123).
 In 1996 (issue #54), Granta published a similar list of promising young American novelists, which was repeated during 2007 (issue #97).
 In 2010 Granta issue #113 was devoted to the best young Spanish-language novelists.
 Many of the selections have been prescient.
 At least 12 of those identified have subsequently either won or been short-listed for major literary awards such as the Booker Prize and Whitbread Prize.

 The recognition of Adam Thirlwell and Monica Ali on the 2003 list was controversial, as neither had yet published a novel.
 Thirlwell's debut novel, Politics, later met with mixed reviews.
 Ali's Brick Lane was widely praised.
 Those controversially excluded in 2003 included Giles Foden, Alex Garland, Niall Griffiths, Zoë Heller, Tobias Hill, Jon McGregor (who won the International Dublin Literary Award less than ten years later), Patrick Neate, Maggie O'Farrell and Rebecca Smith.

 Dan Rhodes contacted others on the 2003 list to try to persuade them to make a joint statement in protest against the Iraq War, which was gaining momentum at the time.
 Not all the writers responded.
 Rhodes was so disappointed he considered stopping writing, but has continued.

+In 2023, the list for the first time included international writers who view the UK as their home.

+Ageism controversy

+As with other bodies giving awards to younger writers, Granta has been accused of contributing to ageism in the publishing industry by promoting an age-restricted list.
+Writing in The Times, Erica Wagner complained about the ageism of the Granta list, as well as its predictability.
+Writing in The Guardian, Joanna Walsh argues that age-restricted awards also unfairly discriminate against women, people of colour, LGBTQ people, and other groups that might come late to writing.
+Writing in the Irish Examiner, she queried the arbritrariness of the age limits, noting that Grantas sister publication in the Spanish-speaking world sets an age limit of 35 for the same award.
+She also noted that age restriction of this sort is legislated against in employment.
+David Cutler of the Baring Foundation is among those who pointed out that the Turner Prize abolished its age limit in 2017, six years before the latest Granta list.
+Writers selected for the list have also complained about its discrimination.
+Yara Rodrigues Fowler tweeted that “Age cut offs are discriminatory to women, carers, disabled + working class ppl” and make for "a more boring and homogenous literature".
+Philip Hensher has said that he "regards such age-related line-ups as artificial and particularly unfair to women".